blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Letters Mohammed Sent to Rulers.md

+# Table of Contents
+- How a normal person would write a letter
+- Letters Sent By Mohammed
+	- To Khosrau II of Persia
+	-

 # How a normal person would write a letter
 General Template:
 > Hello.
 I'm "so and so", and I believe "so and so", and I'd like to convey its message to the people for that noble reason.
 I kindly request your approval for me to proceed with the matter.